fear (and its word-field: alarm, dread, qualm, worry, panic, horror, phobia, paranoia, and terror)

 Ambrose Redmoon

-No need to dread checking the dictionary to define fear.
+No need to dread checking the dictionary for a definition of .

-guilt [ Old English gylt (crime, criminality) ] Definition: When you've done something wrong, in the past or present.
-Also, the frame of mind and the emotions which spring from thinking you've done something wrong, whether it is actually so or not.
+guilt [ Old English gylt (crime, criminality) ] Definition: When you realize you've done something wrong, in the past or present.

 There are at least two forms of guilt that affect us:

 That's where what Jesus did can give such release: "neither do I condemn you.
 Go, and sin no more."
 Since God does not condemn you, you're free to enjoy what God has given you.
 You're free from having to let guilt or shame nag you or weigh you down.
-You're free to start again.
-You no longer need to be so self-protective, or self-destructive, or full of shame.
 You were created good, and you are treasured by God so you have much value.
-You can move ahead to more valuable deeds.

 "Mothers, food, love, and career: the four major guilt groups."